Bargsteen/Bargsteen.github.io/posts/eleventy-and-tailwind.md

 ```

 By toggling the `includeDrafts` variable, you decide whether drafts, i.e. posts
-with `draft: true`, should be included in the build.
+with `draft: true`, should be included when in development mode.

 ## Outro